moov-io/fed/docs/README.md

 ## FED Data Files

-The data files included with the Docker image (and in the Fed repository) are **outdated**.
-This is due to the licensing on the files which prevents us from distributing them.
+The data files included in this repository ([`FedACHdir.md`](FedACHdir.md) and [`fpddir.md`](fpddir.md)) are **outdated** and from 2018.
+The Fed no longer releases this data publicly and licensing on more recent files prevents us from distributing them.
+However, the Fed still complies this data and you can retrieve up-to-date files for use in our project, either from [Accuity](https://accuity.com/product/us-payments-routing-and-transit-number-file/) or your financial institution.

 Moov Fed can read the data files from anywhere on the filesystem.
 This allows you to mount the files and set `FEDACH_DATA_PATH` / `FEDWIRE_DATA_PATH` environmental variables.
 Both official formats from the Federal Reserve (plaintext and JSON) are supported.